desiredpersona/blog/src/posts/2016-05-11-disqus-comments-jekyll.md

 ---
-title: How to add Disqus Comments to your Jekyll blog
+title: How to add Disqus comments to your Jekyll blog
 description: Learn how to setup Disqus comments plug-in on your Jekyll blog.
 date: 2016-05-11T22:30:00Z
 lastModified: 2019-07-14T14:52:00Z
 tags:
   - Jekyll
   - Disqus
 ---